 79. What is the treatment for REM sleep behavior disorder?

-Antidepressants can make it worse.
-Treatments are clonazepam, agomelatine, melatonin, pramipexol, and clonidine.
+It can be treated with drugs such as clonazepam, agomelatine, melatonin, pramipexol, and clonidine.

-80. What are some common worsening factors of parasomnias?
+80. What are some common worsening factors of parasomnia?

 81. What are circadian rhythm disorders?